-Neos\Flow\Cache\Backend\ApcBackend
+Neos\Cache\Backend\ApcuBackend

-APC is mostly known as an opcode cache for PHP source files but can be used to store user data as well.
+APCu is also known as APC without opcode cache.
+It can be used to store user data.
 As main advantage the data can be shared between different PHP processes and requests.
 All calls are direct memory calls.
 This makes this backend lightning fast for get() and set() operations.
-It can be an option for relatively small caches (few dozens of megabytes) which are read and written very often and becomes handy if APC is used as opcode cache anyway.
+It can be an option for relatively small caches (few dozens of megabytes) which are read and written very often.

-The implementation is very similar to the memcached backend implementation and suffers from the same problems if APC runs out of memory.
+The implementation is very similar to the memcached backend implementation and suffers from the same problems if APCu runs out of memory.